Skip to main content

 • TypeScript types so your editor catches typos

-The real magic: when the brand team updates Maryland Red from #E21833 to something else (it happens), they change one file.
+When the brand team updates Maryland Red from #E21833 to something else (it happens), they change one file.
 That change cascades through every component, every site, every Storybook story.
 Nobody hunts through codebases replacing hex codes.

 Composition Over Configuration